vision4j/vision4j-collection/README.md

 docker run -it -p 50051:50051 vision4j/grpc-keras-vgg16-classification
 ```

-Once you have added the dependency and did the necessary setup, you can use it like this:
+Once you have added the dependency and started the external model, you can use it like this:

 ```java
 ImageClassifier imageClassifier = new GrpcClassifier();